vanruesc/rabbit-hole/README.md

 ## Contributing

-- Maintain the existing coding style
-- Add unit tests for any new or changed functionality if appropriate
-- Lint and test your code
+Maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code.
-- Do not include build files in your Pull Requests